Let's talk about your pain.

 What is the treatment?
 What happens in the appointment?

 After the evaluation has been completed, treatment can consist of light or moderate pressures to the areas identified by the assessment.
 Hand pressures may be static and held for 1-3 minutes or there may be gentle slow movements.
 Your feedback is important, and if pain arises, the technique can be modified to make it more tolerable for you.
+We regularly check in with you to make sure the treatment is tolerable.

 pexels photo 57529Treatment for pregnancy